-THE COMMON THREAD: ASANA, PRANAYAMA AND MEDITATION
+INTO THE DEPTHS: ASANA, PRANAYAMA AND VISUALIZATION

 This intensive is designed for people who want to follow the contemplative thread of Ashtanga Vinyasa wherever it leads.
 Some previous exposure to the method is highly advised, but there are no requirements of postural or technical proficiency.
 Such things are not essential to our purpose.
 To explore the contemplative dimension of the practice, we have to surrender our performative ambitions, and engage ourselves precisely as we are, with openness, compassion and humor.
 People with injuries and special conditions are absolutely welcome, and everyone with a genuine interest in the subject is encouraged to join.

 The best way to access Boulder is to fly into the Denver International Airport (DIA), and then take a bus ($13) Uber ($70) or Lyft ($70).
 The distance is about 40 miles.
 The busses are comfortable and will take you all the way into the center of the city.
 They run from the airport every hour, except in the middle of the night.
 Check the schedule in advance.